Ai no Melody / Chōwa Oto (With Reflection): Promotion

 Much promotion was centred on the music video, including the contest for the lead actress and the video being able to be streamed from Kokia's website.
 A special making of report was streamed on Yahoo!'s Japan streaming video site on November the 25th.
 A feature in the November 29 edition of Sports Hochi centred on the music video also.
 Kokia appeared in various magazines in December, mainly anime-based publications.
 These included Anican, Animage, Castvoice, JSBN, Newsmaker and fashion magazine Seventeen.
 Kokia appeared on two TV shows in late December, Bomber E and Power Jam.

 Reception

-The song debuted at #33 in its first week, however ranked in higher at #30 in its second.
+The song debuted at No. 33 in its first week, however ranked in higher at No. 30 in its second.
 This was despite her second week's sales being less than half of her first week's (2,300 copies as opposed to 6,500).
 The song spent two more weeks in the top 100, and a single extra week in the top 200, eventually selling 12,700 copies in this time.
 Because of this, "Ai no Melody/Chōwa Oto (With Reflection)" is Kokia's third best selling single, after "The Power of Smile/Remember the Kiss" and "Kawaranai Koto (Since 1976)" in 2003.

 Critically, CDJournal gave the single a star of recommendation (an award reserved for CDJournal reviewers' favourite musical releases).